zhaozhichen/cgn_content_creator_panel/outputs/guest_profiles_en.md

 **Highlights**:

+- Master's degree in Communication from Renmin University of China
+- Senior media professional who has worked for publications including 'Economic Observer' and 'Bloomberg Businessweek', and served as New York correspondent for 'CBN Weekly', during which time she co-founded the podcast '声东击西'
+- Currently works at a technology company
+- Maintains an instinctive innocence and curiosity about the world
 - Zhihu is China's leading social Q&A and content sharing platform
 - Since its official launch in 2011, Zhihu has grown rapidly: 10 million registered users in 2013, 17 million in 2015, with approximately 250 million monthly page views
 - In 2022, Zhihu achieved dual listing on the Hong Kong Stock Exchange and New York Stock Exchange